stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

   - Power BI
 thumbnail: /img/post/dashboard.jpg
 ---
-Microsoft Power BI Desktop can connect to multiple data sources, one of the most popular datasources is Oracle Database.
-However, the missed steps on installation Oracle client and ambiguous specification of `ServerName/ServiceName`values make the instructions of Power BI's [official document](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connect-oracle-database#installing-the-oracle-client) hard to follow.
-This post aims to fill the gap with step-by-step instrucitons for installing and configuring an Oracle Data Access Client (ODAC) and how to get the connection information to an Oracle Database through the LDAP or JDBC connection strings.
+Microsoft Power BI Desktop can connect to many data sources, one of the most popular datasources is Oracle Database.
+However, the missed steps on installation Oracle client and ambiguous specification of `ServerName/ServiceName` make the [Power BI's official document](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connect-oracle-database#installing-the-oracle-client) hard to follow.
+This post aims to fill the gap with step-by-step instrucitons on installing and configuring an Oracle Data Access Client (ODAC) and how to get the connection information to an Oracle Database through the LDAP or JDBC connection strings.
 <!--more-->

 ![private_sign]({{site.baseurl}}/img/post/dashboard.jpg)
 Picture comes from ([https://unsplash.com/@goumbik](https://unsplash.com/photos/mcSDtbWXUZU))

+## Table of Content

+{:.no_toc}

+* TOC
+{:toc}

+## LDAP Connection in SQL Developer

-There are serveral client softwares can be used to connect to Oracle Database, Oracel SQL Developer might be the most popular one.
-Custom JDBC URL/Connection string with LDAP authentication is one of the multiple connections ways in SQL Developer to connect to an Oracle Database.
-Intead of installing and configuring an Oracle Data Access Client (ODAC) that needs to be compatible with your Oracle Server described in Power BI's [official document](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connect-oracle-database#installing-the-oracle-client), this post describes a way of figuring out the `ServerName/ServiceName` through the custom JDBC connection string in SQL Deverloper and use it to connect to an Oracle Database in Power BI Desktop.
+There are serveral software clients can be used to connect to Oracle Database, [Oracel SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html) might be the most popular one.
+Authentication through a LDAP server is the most secure and popular way in SQL Developer to connect to an Oracle Database.

-## Custom JDBC URL
+### Custom JDBC URL
 ![custom jdbc url]({{site.baseurl}}/img/post/sql_developer01.PNG)

 The picture above shows an example of settings of Custom JDBC connection to an Oracle Database.
 The conncetion string in the **Custom JDBC URL** box usually has the format below:
 ```
-jdbc:oracle:thin:@ldap://[ldapservername:port]/[DBservicename],cn=Oraclecontext,dc=domaincontext1,dc=domaincontext2
+jdbc:oracle:thin:@ldap://[ldapservername:port]/[DBservicename],cn=Oraclecontext,dc=domaincontext
 ```

-## Transfer Custom JDBC URL to LDAP Connection
+### Transfer Custom JDBC URL to LDAP Connection
-With the above custom JDBC URL, following the steps below, you can create a new LDAP connection which can show the real `ServerName/ServiceName` information that is required by Power BI to connect to the Oracle Database:
+With the above custom JDBC URL, following the steps described below, you can create a new LDAP connection which can show the real `ServerName/ServiceName` information can be used by Power BI to connect to the Oracle Database:
 * Create a new connection with a new **Name** in SQL Developer
 * Fill in your **Username** and **Password**
 * Select `LDAP` in the **Connection Type** drop-down list